emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Openasar

+Note that the vencord installer has an option to install openasar, so if you have the vencordinstaller on your computer you can use that instead.

+***

 #### 7Xtream Autoplay

 For autoplay to work, you need to disable ublock, then disable ads on the site manually (top right).